Corporate Services

 Most businesses set their accounting period as the end of December, but as a freelancer, you get to decide on the accounting period.
 At the end of the accounting period, you must prepare a

-By preparing your Statement of Accounts, the information will be useful for you to know whether your business is making a profit or a loss, it will help ease the process of your tax filing.
-Depending on the income earned, you are required to prepare a 2-line statement or a 4-line statement for filing of your Income Tax Return.
+By preparing your Statement of Accounts, the information will be helpful for you to know whether your business is making a profit or a loss, and it will help ease the process of your tax filing.
+Depending on the income earned, you are required to prepare a 2-line statement or a 4-line statement for filing your Income Tax Return.

 For income earned less than S$200,000, you should report your business using a 2-line statement: